ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-will be found useful to remember :-For
-dust in the eyes, avoid rubbing ; dash
-water in them ; remove oinders, &amp;c, with
-the round point of a lead pencil.
-Remove
-wax from the ear with tepid water ;
-never put a hard instrument in the ear.
-If any artery is out, compres B abovo
-the wound ; if a vein is out, compress
-below.
-If ohoking, get on all fours and&quot;
 oough.
 For Blight burna, dip the parta
 in cold water ; if the skin is
 destroyed, oover with a paste of